Trace Reconstruction with Language Models: Introduction

 Trace reconstruction is a central problem in biological data analysis~\citep{Antkowiak2020LowCorrection, bar2025scalable, organick2018random}.
 Given multiple noisy copies of a sequence (traces), the goal is to reconstruct the original sequence from as few traces as possible.

-For example, in DNA data storage, the sequences to be reconstructed typically consist of 50-200 bases of adenine (A), cytosine (C), guanine (G), and thymine (T).
+For example, in DNA data storage, the sequences to be reconstructed typically consist of 50-200 nucleotides of adenine (A), cytosine (C), guanine (G), and thymine (T).
 For some sequences, as few as 2-10 noisy traces are available, each independently corrupted by insertions, deletions, and substitutions.
-However, existing trace reconstruction methods, including general algorithms such as MUSCLE~\citep{Edgar_MUSCLE_2004} and algorithms developed for DNA data storage~\citep{Qin2024RobustStorage}, struggle when few traces are available and the error rates are high.
+However, existing trace reconstruction methods, including general algorithms such as MUSCLE~\citep{Edgar_MUSCLE_2004} as well as algorithms specifically developed for DNA data storage~\citep{Qin2024RobustStorage}, struggle when few traces are available and error rates are high.

 Existing trace reconstruction algorithms either assume a fixed error model~\citep{srinivasavaradhan2024trellisbmacodedtrace, viswanathan2008improved} or rely on observed traces, often using dynamic programming techniques such as computing the longest common subsequence~\citep{ Edgar_MUSCLE_2004, bmala_algorithm, sabary2024reconstruction}.
 Fixed error models fail to capture error dependencies observed in practice, such as error probabilities increasing with sequence length~\citep{gimpel2023digital}.
 Relying only on observed traces ignores known error statistics, which can provide useful prior information, especially when few traces are available.
 These limitations motivate a data-driven approach that can be trained on synthetic data generated from an error model and fine-tuned on real-world data to capture observed error dependencies.